 The after-school pocket is your best friend

+The rule is slow entry.
+Start with silent physical beats.
+Keep the first line precise.
+Let the room reset before you move again.
 If you enter loud, you read as a disruption.
 If you enter calm, you read as a relief.

-When the room says “no,” listen
+When the room says no

 Some McDonald’s look perfect but feel wrong once you are inside.
 The line is too tight, the staff is stressed, the room is not open.
 I keep one Indiana rule: